Meeting Times [מוֹעֵד H4150] – (Seasons)

 Acts 2:1-4 – “When the day of Pentecost came, they were all together in one place.
 Suddenly a noise like a strong, blowing wind came from heaven and filled the whole house where they were sitting.
 They saw something like flames of fire that were separated and stood over each person there.
 They were all filled with the Holy Spirit, and they began to speak different languages by the power the Holy Spirit was giving them.”

-Shavuot is the day the Holy Spirit fell on the Disciples in Jerusalem and the Church was born (Acts 2).
+Shavuot is the day the Ruach Ha’Kodesh fell on the Disciples in Jerusalem and the Church was born (Acts 2).
 It is a picture of the redemption plan of God and the birth of the church.
-Jesus was crucified on Passover, was in the grave during Unleavened Bread, rose and was seen alive during at the Festival of First Fruits.
+Yeshua was crucified on Passover, was in the grave during Unleavened Bread, rose and was seen alive during the Festival of First Fruits.
 At the climax of the Festival of Weeks, the Holy Spirit was given, which we now call Pentecost, and the church was born.
 At Mt.
 Sinai fire descended on the summit of the mountain.
 At Pentecost fire came to rest on each of the apostles.
 On Mt.
-Sinai the Holy Law was inscribed on the stone tablets stone by the finger of God.
-At Pentecost, the Holy Spirit wrote the Law on the apostles hearts.
+Sinai the Covenant was inscribed on the stone tablets stone by the finger of God.
+At Pentecost, the Ruach Ha’Kodesh wrote the Covenant on the apostles’ hearts.
 At Mount Sinai, 3,000 were killed due to their disobedience.
 In Jerusalem, 3,000 were granted eternal salvation in response to their faith.

 The story of Ruth has been called “The Romance of Redemption” wherein Naomi, a Jewish woman from Bethlehem and Ruth, a Moabite (Gentile) woman, return to Bethlehem.
-Upon their return, Boaz falls in love with Ruth and marries her, redeeming Naomi’s land and position according to the law (Leviticus 25:25; Deuteronomy 25:5-6).
 Naomi represents the role of Israel, destitute and alone; Ruth represents the Church, the gentile bride; and Boaz represents the Kinsman Redeemer [Messiah].
 Just as Ruth placed her fate with Naomi, the church is to join its fate with Israel and the Jewish people.
 Her example underlies the reason why the church is to uplift Israel and the Israelis

-Feast of Weeks is a Pcture of Pentecost
+Feast of Weeks is a Picture of Pentecost

-Pentecost is a celebration of the Hebrews receiving the Law under Moses.
+Shavuot is a celebration of the Hebrews receiving the Law under Moses.
 It was fifty days from when they left Egypt until Moses is given the law.
-It is also a picture of what would happen in the New Testament, when the Day of Pentecost had fully come:
+It is also a picture of what would happen in the New Testament, when the Day of Shavuot had fully come:

 OT Feast of Weeks on Mt.
 Sinai